 The second project types are grouped as long-term collaborations with clients that span across multiple games.
 Our team gets fully integrated into client’s pipeline from the outset, and typically there is very little difference between our developers and client’s internal team.
 All pretty smooth really!

 THIS IS AN EMERGENCY – REACT IMMEDIATELY

-There is one other, much-maligned group – the bona fide Emergency projects throughout the years we get used to the very nature of our business – we do not often get called when things are going really well, but often when a project feels like it is in trouble – on these projects, we get compared to a Coastguard coming to rescue a sinking ship.
-When you’re juggling multiple projects, it is hard to make sure resources are readily available and ready to move in on a short notice, but at Virtuos, it is part of the executive producer’s job.
+There is one other, much-maligned group – the bona fide emergency projects throughout the years we get used to the very nature of our business – we do not often get called when things are going really well, but often when a project feels like it is in trouble – on these projects, we get compared to a coastguard coming to rescue a sinking ship.
+When you’re juggling multiple projects, it is hard to make sure resources are readily available and ready to move in on a short notice, but at Virtuos, it is part of the EP’s job.

 I remember, it was the beginning of November.
 All projects were busy getting their milestones in before Christmas, negotiations to fill vacant capacity slots in Q1 were well underway – it was “business as usual”.